masonfmatthews/rails_assignments/challenges/rails_challenges.md

 * Set an environment variable called `API_KEY` which is only available in development.

 * What is a better approach to storing environment variables?

+* Do you ever run migrations on the test database?

+#### ActiveRecord

+* Create a migration for storing survey results submitted on `home/form`.
+It needs five fields (matching the HTML form fields), plus an `id` field.

+* Whenever the form is submitted, create a new record in the database.

+* Change the "Thank You" view to show information out of the database rather than out of params.